khuedoan/nanopaas/README.md

 Wanna deploy another app?
 Just repeat steps 2 to 5 :)

+## How it works

+- When you create a new application with `./create.sh`, it initializes an empty repo with some configuration, most notably setting `core.hookPath` to the [`./hooks`](./hooks) directory.
+- When you set up a new `deploy` git remote and push, git on the server automatically triggers the [`./hooks/post-receive`](./hooks/post-receive) hook (see also `man githooks`).
+- The `post-receive` hook builds a container image from your app source code, automatically detecting the language and creating a fairly optimized build (thanks to Buildpacks).
+- Then the hook continues to start/restart containers that have changed.
+- The included Traefik reverse proxy automatically requests a valid TLS certificate from Let's Encrypt, using the HTTP-01 challenge.

 ## Backup

 You can use `rsync` to copy the entire `./data` directory to another server or your local machine, and you should be good to go.
 You should also create a cron job on your server to perform this task periodically.

+If your data is not too important and you don't need an offsite backup, using your cloud provider's disk snapshot feature is a viable option too.

 ## FAQ